-You will also want to consider the routing provided – does the system generate street-level routes or only “as the bird flies”?
-Street-level routing is vital to ensure that your dynamic scheduling engine offers accurate driving routes based on the map data available.
+You will also want to consider the routing provided—does the system generate street-level routes or only “as the crow flies”?
+Street-level routing is vital to ensure that your dynamic scheduling engine offers accurate driving routes based on accurate map data.

 Check out an interactive demo to see what street-level routing looks like in a dynamic scheduling system.